coderjolly/coderjolly.github.io/_posts/2023-05-15-credit-risk-modelling.md

 ### Conclusion

-From the above experiments once can see that balancing the dataset using either an under or over sampling strategy and then training the model on the balanced data considerably improves the classification model's performance.
-The models’ performance is substantially greater when trained on balanced data using oversampling as opposed to undersampling.
+After performing the above experiments, one will see that balancing the dataset using either an under or over sampling strategy and then training the model on the balanced data considerably improves the classification model's performance.
+The models’ performance will be substantially greater when trained on balanced data using oversampling as opposed to undersampling.

 ## Acknowledgements & Feedback

 `I would like to express my gratitude to` [Sid Chadha](https://github.com/SidChadda) `in helping me understand the risk analysation for these type of problems.
-He has consistently challenged and encouraged me to push my boundaries, fostering a mindset of continuous learning and improvement.`
+He has consistently challenged, encouraged me to push my boundaries and has fostered a mindset of continuous learning and improvement.`

 `I would also love to receive suggestions or any feedback for this writing.
-It has been written as per my understanding and the learnings I kindled during my journey in this project.
+It has been written as per my understanding and the learnings I kindled during my journey.
 I hope you find it useful and easy to understand.`